-- a) The product must be accompanied by a veterinary certificate endorsed by the Competent Authority, which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment which is free from high pathogenicity avian influenza in poultry as described in the Code; or - b) The product must be accompanied by a manufacturer's declaration, verified and endorsed by the Competent Authority, which states the product has been processed to ensure the destruction of avian influenza viruses in accordance with the Code or one of the following time and temperature parameters: - i) At least 54.4°C for at least 21.38 days; or - ii) At least 60°C for at least 10 days; or - iii) At least 67°C for at least 0.83 days. - (3) Liquid pasteurised egg white: - a) The product must be accompanied by a veterinary certificate endorsed by the Competent Authority, which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment which is free from notifiable avian influenza as described in the OIE Code; or - b) The product must be accompanied by a manufacturer's declaration, verified and endorsed by the Competent Authority, which states the product has undergone a heat treatment suitable for the inactivation of avian influenza viruses in accordance with the Code. - (4) Specified shelf-stable products: - a) No specific recommendations are made for these highly processed products with defined end uses which limit the exposure pathway.
-The combination of the processing and exposure pathway means there is a negligible risk associated with these commodities. - (5) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [and other than those specified in clause 5.1.2 and 5.1.3 (1)] may be imported from any country provided the consignment is accompanied by a manufacturer's declaration stating the egg ingredient in the product reached a core temperature of at least: - i) 60° C for at least 3.5 minutes, or - ii) 70° C for at least 2 minutes.
+- i) At least 54.4°C for at least 21.38 days; or - ii) At least 67°C for at least 0.83 days. - iii) At least 60°C for at least 10 days; or - (3) Liquid pasteurised egg white: - a) The product must be accompanied by a veterinary certificate endorsed by the Competent Authority, which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment which is free from notifiable avian influenza as described in the Code; or - b) The product must be accompanied by a manufacturer's declaration, verified and endorsed by the Competent Authority, which states the product has undergone a heat treatment suitable for the inactivation of avian influenza viruses in accordance with the Code. - (4) Specified shelf-stable products: - a) No specific recommendations are made for these highly processed products with defined end uses which limit the exposure pathway.
+The combination of the processing and exposure pathway means there is a negligible risk associated with these commodities. - (5) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [and other than those specified in clause 5.1.2 and 5.1.3 (1)and (2)] may be imported from any country provided the consignment is accompanied by a manufacturer's declaration stating the egg ingredient in the product is heat treated and has reached a core temperature of at least: - i) 60° C for at least 3.5 minutes, or - ii) 64°C for at least 2.5 minutes; or - iii) 70° C for at least 2 minutes.